Top 8 Frequently Asked Questions About Wrongful Termination

-Examples of Unfair and Unlawful Firing:
+What Are Some Examples of Unfair and Unlawful Firing?

 An employee may take legal action if he or she feels that there has been an unfair employment discharge.
 Examples of unlawful termination include:

-- Dismissal on the basis of age, gender, race, sexual orientation, religion or disability
+- Dismissal on the basis of age, gender, race, sexual orientation, religion or disability;

 Wrongful Termination FAQs

-A. California has numerous laws in place that protect employees from being wrongfully terminated.
+California has numerous laws in place that protect employees from being wrongfully terminated.
 There are numerous types of wrongful termination cases, each that require an analysis by a qualified employment law attorney.
 There are wrongful termination claims for terminations that are expressly prohibited by statute (i.e. terminating an employee for blowing the whistle on the employer’s legal violations).
 There are also wrongful termination claims for being terminated in violation of public policy, although the termination itself is not unlawful pursuant to a statute.

-A. Yes, or at the very least consult with one.
-A lawyer who handles wrongful termination cases can conduct the necessary analysis to determine if you have a potential wrongful termination claim.
+Yes, or at the very least consult with one.
+A lawyer who handles wrongful discharge cases can conduct the necessary analysis to determine if you have a potential wrongful termination claim.
 Since there are numerous factors and criteria that must be proven in order to prevail on a wrongful termination case, it is important that you consult with a lawyer is familiar with wrongful termination claims.

-A. As soon as possible.
+As soon as possible.
 California has varying statutes of limitation that apply to wrongful termination claims, sometimes shorter than six months.
 Waiting too long to consult an attorney could result in a complete bar to you seeking recourse for your wrongful termination and could keep you from getting the compensation you deserve.

-A. This depends on the basis for your employer disliking you.
+This depends on the basis for your employer disliking you.
 In order for you to have a wrongful termination case against your employer for this reason, you would have to prove that the motive for disliking you was due to a protected characteristic, or protected activity.
 For example, you may have a valid claim if you have proof that your employer did not like you because of your race, sexual orientation or gender.
 Furthermore, if your employer did not like you because you had recently complained about unlawful wage and hour practices, or harassment (i.e. sexual harassment), you may also have a claim.
 However, if you and your supervisor simply “butted heads” and did not get along due to personality conflicts, that would not provide a basis for a wrongful termination claim.

-A. In most cases, yes.
+In most cases, yes.
 It is illegal for your employer to fire you for reporting an illegal activity, whether that report was internal (to the employer itself) or external (to a government agency).
 The activity of reporting illegal conduct by your employer is called “whistle blowing.”
 It is illegal for your employer to fire you for being a whistleblower.

-A. A constructive discharge, or constructive termination, results when the employer creates a hostile work environment, which creates sufficiently intolerable working conditions that forces an employee to resign.
+A constructive discharge, or constructive termination, results when the employer creates a hostile work environment, which creates sufficiently intolerable working conditions that forces an employee to resign.
 Constructive discharge laws apply an objective standard when analyzing the working conditions, which requires an employee to prove that a reasonable person in that employee’s same position would have considered the work environment to be intolerable and would have had no choice but to resign.